 Chanel’s Iconic Bags: The Boy Chanel Bag

 Coco Chanel would be ecstatic to know that Karl Lagerfeld introduced the Boy Bag in 2012.
-The thought of keeping the memory of the love of her life, wealthy boyfriend Arthur “Boy” Capel alive.
-Boy financed her first shop, a millinery shop called Chanel Modes in Deauville, France in 1912.
+The thought is to keep the memory of the love of her life, wealthy boyfriend Arthur “Boy” Capel, alive.
+Boy financed her first millinery shop, Chanel Modes, in Deauville, France, in 1912.

 See Karl Lagerfeld’s film starring Keira Knightly video on Coco Chanel, A Life on Camera, from the Guardian, below:

-Back to my disappointment in The Secrets of the Chanel Handbag exhibit.
-I conjured up thoughts of seeing some interlocking Cs, caressing the caviar leather, exploring a machine or two.
-But modern technology allowed us to see the seven step process via the dangling computers from the mannequins.
+Back to my disappointment in The Secrets of the Chanel Handbag exhibit, I thought of seeing interlocking Cs, caressing the caviar leather, and exploring a machine or two.
+But modern technology allowed us to see the seven-step process via the dangling computers from the dummies.
 That was it!

-It would be wonderful if an arranged trip to the Chanel Manufacturing facility when I visit in November.
+It would be wonderful if I could arrange a trip to the Chanel Manufacturing facility when I visit in November.

 Have a fabulous week.